Françafrique

-Map showing French colonies, protectorates and mandates (in blue) in Africa in 1945; namely French Equatorial Africa, French North Africa, French Somaliland and French West Africa.
+Map showing French colonies, protectorates and mandates (in blue) in Africa in 1945; namely French Equatorial Africa, French North Africa, French Somaliland, French Libya and French West Africa.
 Along with former Belgian colonies (shown in light blue), these areas today make up the bulk of francophone Africa.

-In international relations, Françafrique (/fr/) is France's sphere of influence (or pré carré in French, meaning 'backyard') over former French and (also French-speaking) Belgian colonies in sub-Saharan Africa.
-(Note: Multiple sources:) The term was derived from the expression France-Afrique, which was used by the first president of Ivory Coast, Félix Houphouët-Boigny, in 1955 to describe his country's close ties with France.
+In international relations, Françafrique (/fr/) is France's sphere of influence (or pré carré in French, meaning 'backyard') over former French and Belgian colonies in sub-Saharan Africa.
+(Note: Multiple sources:) The term was derived from the expression France-Afrique, notably used by the first president of Ivory Coast, Félix Houphouët-Boigny, in 1955 to describe his country's close ties with France.
 It was later pejoratively renamed Françafrique by François-Xavier Verschave in 1998 to criticise the alleged corrupt and clandestine activities of various Franco-African political, economic and military networks, also defined as France's neocolonialism.

-Following the accession to independence of its African colonies beginning in 1959, France continued to maintain a sphere of influence over the new countries, which was critical to then President Charles de Gaulle's vision of France as a global power (or grandeur in French) and as a bulwark to British and American influence in a post-colonial world.
+Following the independence of its African colonies beginning in 1959, France continued to maintain influence over the region, which was essential for then President Charles de Gaulle's vision of France as a global power (or grandeur in French) that could rival British and American influence in the post-colonial world.

 The United States supported France's continuing presence in Africa to prevent the region from falling under Soviet influence during the Cold War.
-France kept close political, economic, military and cultural ties with its former African colonies that were multi-layered, involving institutional, semi-institutional and informal levels.